 Ensure your manager training goes beyond how to conduct annual performance reviews.
 Empower them with skills to create a safe working environment for everyone.
 Culture change starts within people, not with processes.

 3. Create and share a resource list

 - Sexual harassment reporting procedure and policy: Clearly communicate the process for reporting sexual harassment or assault.
 Provide legal definitions for harassment so people know there is a wide range of behaviors and actions that can constitute harassment.
 Many incidents do not get reported, so understand you may need to provide additional channels (not through HR) to communicate any issues.
-Many companies have been observed implementing a “zero-tolerance” policy, where first offense of sexual harassment result in immediate termination of the harasser (food for thought: there have been criticisms around such policy, as it originated from the criminal justice system and mirrors the school-to-prison pipeline, which disproportionately reprimand marginalized folks).
+Many companies have been observed implementing a “zero-tolerance” policy, where first offense of sexual harassment result in immediate termination of the harasser.
+Be careful with your zero-tolerance policy, though, as it has been observed that people are less willing to report incidents because they fear their colleagues getting fired immediately due to this blanket policy, when what they want is behavior change or a lighter repercussion.
+Consider providing varying degrees of reporting mechanisms to treat offenses of different degrees appropriately.
+Additionally, there have been criticisms around the zero-tolerance policy, as it originated from the criminal justice system and mirrors the school-to-prison pipeline, which disproportionately reprimand marginalized folks.

 - Internal resources: If your company has sexual harassment training materials, make sure they are easily accessible and up-to-date.
 Some companies opt to provide support groups or form a task force to educate employees on sexual violence.

 - Medical benefits: Does your company provide mental health service benefits to employees through health insurance?
 Let people know of these benefits and encourage folks to use them.